-Using a regular scanner with the top open, and a light source on top (in my case i used a work lamp(also works better with a dimmer switch)).
-Put the negative on the scanner, emulsion side up, put about 2 to 3 piece of white paper (for desire brightness matching the light source), or a piece of opaque/ground glass which would be better (you can see the grain of the paper sometimes depending on the scene/negative) then you need something to keep the negative flat, glass, CD cases with weight on top etc..
-And simply adjust the scanner setting in the computer and play with it till desired result.
-Below are 2 example of 120 film scanned using this method.
-With my cheap HP scanner and printer all in one set to 2400dpi, backed with regular papers.
+This method consists of using a regular flat-bed scanner with the lid open, and a dimming light source.
+In my case, I used a work lamp and an inline dimmer switch.
+Place the negative on the scanner, emulsion side up.
+Place about 2 to 3 pieces of white paper for desired brightness, matching the number of pages to the intensity of your light source.
+You can also use a piece of opaque/ground glass which is a much better option. (you can see the grain of the paper sometimes, depending on the scene/negative).
+Then you need something to keep the negative flat.
+Glass, CD cases with weight on top etc. Then, simply adjust the scanner setting in the computer and play with it till you achieve a desirable result.
+Below are two examples of 120 film scanned using this method.
+With my cheap HP scanner and printer all in one set to 2400dpi, backed with regular notebook paper.

 Now, Be creative.